 Headache on the Hill

-Headache on the Hill is an annual advocacy event in Washington DC organized by the Alliance for Headache Disorders Advocacy (AHDA).
-AHDA unites health professionals, migraine & cluster headache advocates and patients to present requests of Congress.
-These asks are focused on improving awareness about the impact of headache disorders and the need for research funding.
+Headache on the Hill is an annual advocacy event in Washington, D.C. organized by the Alliance for Headache Disorders Advocacy (AHDA).
+AHDA unites health professionals, migraine and cluster headache advocates, and patients to present requests of Congress.
+These asks are focused on improving awareness about the impact of headache diseases and the need for research funding.

 The 50-State Network (Global Healthy Living Foundation)

 Headache & Migraine Disease Working Group

 The Alliance for Patient Access launched the Headache & Migraine Disease Working Group.
 This group brings together a network of clinicians interested in public policy as it relates to access to therapies used to treat headache and migraine disease.
 It ensures that clinician and patient voices are heard by policymakers by explaining how access barriers impact patient care.
 Working group members provide comments or testimony on legislative or policy matters at both the state and federal levels, collaborate on drafting white papers, infographics and other educational materials, or engage with the media.

 If you are a healthcare provider and would like to learn more or become a member of AfPA’s Headache & Migraine Working Group, contact Josie Peterson at email@example.com.